MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/manage-office-program-templates.md

 The changed path is noted in the Windows registry.
 The path is used the next time that you want to save a new template.
 For more information, see the "Changes in the Windows registry settings for the user templates file location and for the workgroup templates file location" section.

+> [!NOTE]
-**Note** Your network administrator can change the location in which your new templates are saved by using the policy templates that are included with the 2007 Microsoft Office Resource Kit.
+>  Your network administrator can change the location in which your new templates are saved by using the policy templates that are included with the 2007 Microsoft Office Resource Kit.
 For more information, contact your network administrator.

 You can also create custom tabs that appear in the **Templates** dialog box by creating a new folder in the Templates folder in your profile.
 Tabs that have the same name as a new folder appear in the **Templates** dialog box.
 These tabs let you categorize your new templates even more.

 The template options are available when you click the **Microsoft Office Button**, and then click **New** in Office 2007 or from **New** under the **File** menu in Office 2010.

+> [!NOTE]
-**Note** There are more templates available in the **Microsoft Office Online** area.
+>  There are more templates available in the **Microsoft Office Online** area.

+> ![NOTE]
-**Note** Microsoft Office Publisher 2007 and Microsoft Office SharePoint Designer 2007 do not use the same user interface as the previously listed 2007 Office programs.
+>  Microsoft Office Publisher 2007 and Microsoft Office SharePoint Designer 2007 do not use the same user interface as the previously listed 2007 Office programs.

 #### In Publisher 2007 or Publisher 2010